bcosynot/glin/README.md

 ### GitHub Integration

-If you have the [GitHub MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/github) configured, Glin automatically enriches worklog entries with:
+If you have the [GitHub MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/github) configured, Seev automatically enriches worklog entries with:

 - Pull request details (title, state, reviews)
 - Issue references and correlations
 - PR comments and review activity
 - Branch merge context

-No additional configuration needed — Glin detects and uses the GitHub MCP when available.
+No additional configuration needed — Seev detects and uses the GitHub MCP when available.

 ---

 ## MCP Tools Reference

-Glin provides these MCP tools for your AI assistant:
+Seev provides these MCP tools for your AI assistant:

 ### Workspace Management
-- **`init_glin`**: Initialize a workspace with WORKLOG.md, database, and config
+- **`init_seev`**: Initialize a workspace with WORKLOG.md, database, and config

 ### Git Tools
 - **`get_commits_by_date`**: Fetch commits for a date range